FeMS+ Empowerment Award Applications for 2026 Q1 Are Closed

 - Ensuring equal global representation

-Applications for FeMS empowerment awards will be assessed by the FeMS Awards Committee.
+- Applications for FeMS+ Empowerment awards will be assessed by the FeMS+ awards committee.
 Current committee members include:

-- Maia Kelly, in transition, USA
+- Maia Kelly, in transition, Australia (co-chair)

 - Stacy Malaker, Yale University, USA

-- Yasaman Jami, University of California Los Angeles, USA
+- Yasaman Jami, Pfizer, Massachusetts, USA

 - Chelsea Lin, University of Washington, USA